Hedge fund billionaire Loeb says Sony reminds him of Yahoo

 “I rely a lot on my experience and pattern recognition.
-The Sony situation reminded me a lot of Yahoo YHOO.O,” Loeb said in an interview with Reuters in Tokyo on Wednesday.
+The Sony situation reminded me a lot of Yahoo,” Loeb said in an interview with Reuters in Tokyo on Wednesday.

-In the case of Yahoo, Loeb began pushing the company in 2011 to go back to basics to compete against the likes of Google Inc (GOOG.O) and Facebook Inc (FB.O).
-Just as Yahoo struggled to adapt to developments like social networking and mobile computing, Sony has been overtaken by nimbler consumer electronic rivals such as Samsung Electronics Co (005930.KS) and Apple Inc (AAPL.O).
+In the case of Yahoo, Loeb began pushing the company in 2011 to go back to basics to compete against the likes of Google Inc and Facebook Inc. Just as Yahoo struggled to adapt to developments like social networking and mobile computing, Sony has been overtaken by nimbler consumer electronic rivals such as Samsung Electronics Co and Apple Inc.

 Although Sony Entertainment, which includes artists like Beyonce and Adele and hit franchises like “Spider-Man”, brought in 37 percent of the company’s operating profit in the year to end-March, it still lags the rest of the industry, Loeb said.